wonsunahn/CS1632_Reddit_Cats/README.md

 corner of the assignment page after submission to add his/her partner.

 Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 3 GitHub** link.
-Make sure you the files "Reddit Cats.side" and "RedditCatsTest.java" are in your submission.
+Make sure the files "Reddit Cats.side" and "RedditCatsTest.java" are in your submission.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 My solution test cases are stored as the [Reddit Cats